sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 Default aspect ratio is 16:9, so if your monitor has this, you don't need to change anything.

-If your monitor is 4:3, you should edit config.h, comment the `#define AR_16_9 1` line, and uncomment the `#define AR_4_3 1` line.
+If your monitor is 4:3, you should edit hardconfig.h, comment the `#define AR_16_9 1` line, and uncomment the `#define AR_4_3 1` line.

 #### Upload the data filesystem

-If using internal flash storage (USE_INT_FLASH #defined in config.h), you must copy some files to internal storage using this procedure.
+If using internal flash storage (USE_INT_FLASH #defined in hardconfig.h), you must copy some files to internal storage using this procedure.

 `PlatformIO > Project Tasks > Upload File System Image`

 All files under the `/data` subdirectory will be copied to the SPIFFS filesystem partition.
-Run this task whenever you add any file to the data subdirectory (e.g, adding games in SNA format, into the `/data/sna` subdirectory).
+Run this task whenever you add any file to the data subdirectory (e.g, adding games in .SNA or .Z80 format, into the `/data/sna` subdirectory).

 #### Using a external micro SD Card and copying games into it

-If using external micro sd card (USE_SD_CARD #defined in config.h), you must copy files from the `/data` subdirectory to the root of the sd card (copy the contents of the folder, NOT the folder itself).
+If using external micro sd card (USE_SD_CARD #defined in hardconfig.h), you must copy files from the `/data` subdirectory to the root of the sd card (copy the contents of the folder, NOT the folder itself).

 The SD card should be formatted in FAT16 / FAT32.

-For adding games to the emulator, just turn it off, extract the sd card, copy games in .SNA format to the `/sna` folder of the sd card, insert it again, and turn it on.
+For adding games to the emulator, just turn it off, extract the sd card, copy games in .SNA or .Z80 format to the `/sna` folder of the sd card, insert it again, and turn it on.

 Important note: once you flash the firmware successfully with USE_SD_CARD defined, you won't be able to flash the firmware again, unless you remove the SD card.
 This is due to GPIO pin 2/12 used for SD card MISO/MOSI interfering with the boot/flashing process.